Almas00222/CMOS-Circuit-Desgin/Day2/README.md

 <img width="506" height="618" alt="image" src="https://github.com/user-attachments/assets/7225993f-5a53-4456-9959-3cdf52d77960" />

-ALso the current in both the condition is Idsn(drain to source for NMOS) and Idsp(Drain to source for PMOS) And **Idsp = -Idsn**, both are opposite in direction to each other.
+Also the current in both the condition is Idsn (drain to source for NMOS) and Idsp (Drain to source for PMOS).
+And **Idsp = -Idsn**, both are opposite in direction to each other.

 ### L3 PMOS/NMOS drain current vs drain voltage